aws-controltower-examples/aws-control-tower-backup-service/README.md

 The AWS Control Tower backup-service Enabler is an AWS CloudFormation template designed to simplify the process of enabling and configuring AWS backup-service in the security account of an AWS Control Tower environment.
 This template creates essential AWS resources, such as IAM roles, Lambda functions, and SNS topics, to automate the backup-service setup based on your specified parameters.

-## Prerequisites

-Before you proceed, ensure that you have the following prerequisites in place:

-### Prerequisites for Deploying the Solution
+## Prerequisites for Deploying the Solution

 Before deploying the solution, make sure you have the following prerequisites in place: